 In the past, you would have had to go to your garage and add a few shims between the frame and axle.
 Then you would have to drive the vehicle to see if it vibrated.
 If it did, you would have to repeat the process over and over until you got the best results.

-- Determined by dividing driver RPM by the lowest transmission ratio.
+- Maximum driveshaft RPM, determined by dividing driver RPM by the lowest transmission ratio

 - The true center line of the application